 Can I make a project at the fair?

 The curatorial programme is carefully considered many months before the fair.
-For artists not known to the curator, the best route to show a project at the fair is via an application to the Emdash Award.
+For artists not known to the curator, the best route to show a project at the fair is via an application to the Frieze Artist Award.

 Frieze Projects is a programme of artists’ commissions presented annually at Frieze London.
-This year Nicola Lees curates the specially commissioned projects as well as the Emdash Award.
+This year Nicola Lees curates the specially commissioned projects as well as the Frieze Artist Award.
 From 2010 to 2012 Frieze Projects was curated by Sarah McCrory.

 What is Frieze Music?

 Frieze Music is part of the curated programme at Frieze London.
-In 2013, American composer, singer and performer Meredith Monk presents a performance at London’s Cecil Sharp House, co-commissioned by Frieze Foundation and Liverpool Biennial.
-The first edition of Frieze Music was initiated in YEAR by Dan Fox, Co-Editor of frieze magazine, and Steve Mackey, producer and musician.
-Frieze Music’s varied programme has featured bands, avant-garde classical composer Karlheinz Stockhausen and pop series, such as that co-ordinated by Franz Ferdinand in 2004.
+In 2013, American composer, singer and performer Meredith Monk presented a performance at London’s Cecil Sharp House, co-commissioned by Frieze Projects and Liverpool Biennial.

 What is Frieze Film?

-Frieze Film is a programme of artist films commissioned by Frieze Foundation and broadcast on Channel 4’s art strand ‘Random Acts’.
-In 2013, Frieze Film is co-commissioned with EMPAC / Experimental Media and Performing Arts Centre at Rensselaer Polytechnic and is supported by Channel 4.
+Frieze Film is a programme of artist films commissioned by Frieze Projects and broadcast on Channel 4’s art strand ‘Random Acts’.
+In 2013, Frieze Film was co-commissioned with EMPAC / Experimental Media and Performing Arts Centre at Rensselaer Polytechnic and is supported by Channel 4.

 What are Frieze Talks?

-Frieze published Frieze Projects: Artists’ Commissions and Talks 2003–2005 as a record of the work of Frieze Foundation, featuring essays on the commissioned projects and texts from the lectures and panel discussions.
+Frieze published Frieze Projects: Artists’ Commissions and Talks 2003–2005 as a record of the work of Frieze’s not-for-profit initiatives, featuring essays on the commissioned projects and texts from the lectures and panel discussions.
 The book serves as a valuable introduction to the critical debates in contemporary art.
 A second book in this series was published in 2009, entitled Frieze Projects and Frieze Talks 2006–2008, and features artists from Mike Nelson to Richard Prince and speakers from Dave Hickey to Adrian Piper.

 Frieze Foundation contributes annually to the Frieze London Catalogue with in-depth interviews with the commissioned artists.